adborden/federalist-basic-report-theme/README.md

 ## Release

 Publishing to rubygems is handled by CI.

-To create a new release, simply bump the version in `federalist-basic-report-theme.gemspec`, commit, and tag the release. e.g.
+To trigger the release, you need to bump the version as per [semver](https://semver.org/) and push a new git tag.

+Determine the new version e.g. `v0.1.0`.

+Bump the version in `federalist-basic-report-theme.gemspec`.
+Then update the dependencies.

-    $ export version=v0.1.0
+    $ bundle install

-    $ git checkout master
+Commit the changes and create a new PR.
+Once merged, create a new git tag.

     $ git tag $version
     $ git push origin $version